 Lucy Fly: “Death Follows Me”

-Later when Teiji asks her about the time when first had sex, she recounts the incident where she was 14 and had gone over to a friend’s place.
-Since her friend wasn’t at home, her Dad had led Lucy to his own distillery and the two of them got drunk.
+Later, when Teiji asks her about the time when she first had sex, she recounts the incident when she was 14 and had gone over to a friend’s place.
+Since her friend wasn’t at home, her Dad had led Lucy to his own distillery, and the two of them got drunk.
 Without even knowing it, she ended up having sex with her friend’s Dad, and in the weeks that followed, she got nauseous.
 Her friend’s Dad was obviously not too happy about it and he later ended up killing himself.
-To her dismay, she even realized that the baby was not real and she was only being paranoid about the whole thing.
+To her dismay, she even realized that the baby was not real, and she was only being paranoid about the whole thing.
 After this event, Lucy started believing that “death follows her.”

-Her self-worth breaks down even further when, Yamamoto-San, the lady who had gifted her the tree on her birthday, slips on the stairs of her home and ends up busting her head on her way down.
-After Yamamoto’s death, Lucy again links the incident with her past, and unknowingly, she assures herself that anyone who gets too close to her will eventually meet same the same fate.
-What follows is her struggle to be accepted which his contradicted by her faulty belief of being someone who is a curse.
+Her self-worth breaks down even further when Yamamoto-San, the lady who had gifted her the tree on her birthday, slips on the stairs of her home and ends up busting her head on her way down.
+After Yamamoto’s death, Lucy again links the incident with her past, and unknowingly, she assures herself that anyone who gets too close to her will eventually meet the same fate.
+What follows is her struggle to be accepted, which is contradicted by her faulty belief of being someone who is a curse.

 The Ending: Is Lucy a Murderer or a Victim?

 With an 80s Tokyo in the background, the film starts off by revealing a poster, which reports that Lily is missing.
-Soon after this, the body parts of a girl are recovered and Lucy finds herself at a police station where she is interrogated by two cops; one is a calm old man and the other one is a stern impatient young officer.
+Soon after this, the body parts of a girl are recovered, and Lucy finds herself at a police station where she is interrogated by two cops; one is a calm old man, and the other one is a stern, impatient young officer.
 Lucy tries to maintain a frigid attitude and boldly tells them that she knows nothing about Lily and Teiji’s disappearance.
-But after she is forced to hark back to all the toxic events that led to Lily’s murder, her sense of guilt resurfaces and she confesses it to the cops that she did indeed kill her.
-But with a twist of events, it turns out that the DNA of the previously recovered body does not match with Lily’s.
+But after she is forced to hark back to all the toxic events that led to Lily’s murder, her sense of guilt resurfaces, and she confesses to the cops that she did indeed kill her.
+But with a twist of events, it turns out that the DNA of the previously recovered body does not match Lily’s.

-With this, Lucy finds herself in the interrogation room again and the old mature cop starts empathizing with her.
+With this, Lucy finds herself in the interrogation room again, and the old mature cop starts empathizing with her.
 He looks right through her and realizes that, though she may not have killed Lily, she holds herself guilty for Lily’s death.
 After being released from police custody, she breaks into Teiji’s home and starts going through all of his pictures.
-This is when she runs into a folder where she finds several pictures of Lily, wherein one of them, Lily lays motionless on the ground.
+This is when she runs into a folder where she finds several pictures of Lily, and in one of them, Lily lies motionless on the ground.
 Clearly dead.

-At this point of time, as a viewer, you safely assume that Teiji probably killed Lily and then fleed away to avoid being questioned in any way.
+At this point in time, as a viewer, you safely assume that Teiji probably killed Lily and then fled away to avoid being questioned in any way.
 But soon after the murder, he shows up at Lucy’s place and asks her to run away with him.
 Being the person that he is, he clearly just wants to lure Lucy with his charm again and maybe even kill her later.
-But, Lucy, who was blinded by her own insecurities all this while, realizes who he truly is and decides to end everything.
-Teiji gets an outburst of rage and he starts choking her.
-Out of self-defense, Lucy smashes a fishbowl on his end and he dies almost instantly.
-To an extent, even this event makes her believe that Teiji’s death was her fault but she is actually innocent and is only subconsciously led into believing that everything is happening because of her.
+But Lucy, who was blinded by her own insecurities all this while, realizes who he truly is and decides to end everything.
+Teiji gets an outburst of rage, and he starts choking her.
+Out of self-defense, Lucy smashes a fishbowl on his end, and he dies almost instantly.
+To an extent, even this event makes her believe that Teiji’s death was her fault.
+Still, she is actually innocent and is only subconsciously led into believing that everything is happening because of her.

 Why Does Lucy Lie to the Cops?

-When she is confronted by the cops, she lies about a lot of things.
-At first, she tells them that she knows nothing about the whereabouts of Lily and Teiji.
-Then she even lies about murdering Lily.
-Now, as a viewer, we must not forget that film portrays everything from the perspective of the protagonist.
+When confronted by the cops, she lies about many things.
+At first, she tells them that she knows nothing about Lily and Teiji’s whereabouts.
+Then, she even lies about murdering Lily.
+Now, as viewers, we must not forget that the film portrays everything from the protagonist’s perspective.

 Was Lucy Hallucinating?